 - A. Identify the human characteristics that are affected by places and regions - B. Identify how places and regions are impacted by people

-- Describe the reasons why people settle in specific regions. - Describe how people effect the places in which they live.
+- Describe the reasons why people settle in specific regions. - Describe and list ways people impact the places in which they live.